Seirdy/seirdy.one/content/posts/website-best-practices.md

 * How purely-cosmetic animations harm users with cognitive disabilities (e.g. attention disorders).
 * A maximum line length for readability
 * Best practices for combining alt-text, figure captions, and image transcripts.
-* How users with hand tremors [depend on negative space](https://axesslab.com/hand-tremors/) in areas with a high density of interactive elements, and where/how to provide this space.
 * How exposing new content on hover is inaccessible to users with magnifiers, hand tremors, switch access, and touchscreens.

 Other places to check out